binshops/prestashop-rest/Readme.md

-# PrestaShop REST Module
+# PrestaShop REST API Module
-This module setups REST API endpoint for any Prestashop website.
-This module does not require the Prestashop's Webservices feature to be enabled.
+This module exposes REST API endpoints for any Prestashop website.
+It does not require the Prestashop's Webservices feature to be enabled.
 Totally free without any restriction.

 ### Demo Link
 https://rest.binshops.com/rest/bootstrap